 In 1613, Ikeda died and passed down the castle to his son, who then died three years after.
 In 1617, Honda Tadamasa became the proud owner of the castle, and he added several new structures to the complex, most notably a distinctive tower for his daughter-in-law.

 During the Meiji period, the castle was abandoned and fell into disrepair.
 It was used as a barrack by the army and then was slated to be destroyed.
 However, thanks to the effort of an army colonel named Nakamura Shigato, the castle was saved, but the cost of maintenance was still high.

 Then the war came.
 Miraculously, even during the Allied’s extensive bombing, Himeji Castle stood still.
 There was only one firebomb that hit the complex, but it did not explode.
-In 1995, the whole city of Himeji suffered greatly during the Great Hanshin Earthquake, but again, Himeji Castle received no harm, making it a symbolic castle in Japan’s history.
+The castle entered the world of James Bond in 1967 for “You Only Live Twice.”
+Then later in 1995, the whole city of Himeji suffered greatly during the Great Hanshin Earthquake, but again, Himeji Castle received no harm, making it a symbolic castle in Japan’s history.

 9:00 to 17:00 (until 18:00 from late April through August)

 Do notice that all admission stops one hour before the closing hour.
 The castle does not open on December 29 and 30.